LaMitaOne/SkiaCustomThreadedBase/README.md

 and now YOU can do everything you ever wanted TOO

+有 志 者，事 竟 成 (Yǒu zhì zhě, shì jìng chéng)
+"Where there is a will, there is a way."

 How It Works:

 It splits the work into two distinct parts so your UI never freezes: